Nilabhro29/Nilabhro29/README.md

 I love developing full stack applications using MERN Stack

-Pursuing Electronics and Telecommunication Engineering from Jadavpur University (3rd year)
+Pursuing Electronics and Telecommunication Engineering from Jadavpur University (Final year)

 Cricketer (University and National Level), Fitness freak, Love exploring new places and do I have to mention that "FOODIE" ;)